-May December invites myriad reactions — laughter, discomfort, heartbreak — though its truth lies somewhere between the warring emotions it evokes.
-Todd Haynes’s latest melodrama opens with the arrival of TV actor Elizabeth (Natalie Portman) to a placid Savannah, Georgia community.
-She’s there to study Gracie (Julianne Moore) for a movie role about the sordid early days of her relationship with Joe (Charles Melton) — when the former was 36 and the latter 13.
-Twenty years later, Gracie and Joe play the roles of a picture-perfect couple, complete with Gracie baking a bounty of pineapple upside-down cakes and Joe grilling an obscene amount of hot dogs for a celebratory get-together at their Tybee Island home.
+In Todd Haynes’s latest melodrama, TV actor Elizabeth (Natalie Portman) descends on a placid Savannah, Georgia community to study Gracie (Julianne Moore) in preparation for an upcoming role about the sordid early days of her relationship with Joe (Charles Melton) — when the former was 36 and the latter 13.
+Despite their troubling origins story, when May December opens twenty years later, Gracie and Joe appear to be the picture-perfect couple, with Gracie baking a bounty of pineapple upside-down cakes and Joe grilling an obscene amount of hot dogs for a celebratory get-together at their Tybee Island home.
 Yet Elizabeth’s probing questions reveal that the strength of their union is predicated on their never having fully considered the criminal nature of their origin story.

 Samy Burch wrote the script for May December, which marks the writer’s impressive feature debut.
 She ingeniously tangles seduction and predation, performance and obstruction, right and wrong, navigating sensitive content and creating a metacinematic lens that begs active participation from its audience.
 In addition to writing a few shorts, Burch previously worked in casting departments, an experience that informed her keen grasp of nuance and character in May December: “When I’m writing, I try to hear these characters’ voices in an honest way, and then it just all springs from them,” says Burch, who worked with her husband Alex Mechanik on the story.